stucchio/Homepage/pelican/content/one_true_metric.md

 It satisfies transitivity because if $@ d(x) \leq d(y) $@ and $@ d(y) \leq d(z) $@, then $@ d(x) \leq d(z) $@ - again, this follows from the transitivity of < on the real numbers.

-## Theorems for free!

 A large part of the appeal of management by metric is all the theorems that come for free.
-If you actively design your decision process to first compute a metric, then use the metric to make choices, you don't have to worry about accidentally being inconsistent.
-Deliberate metric-based decisionmaking gives you good properties for free.
+If you actively design your decision process to first compute a metric, then use the metric to make choices, you don't have to worry about accidentally being inconsistent or subjective.
+Deliberate metric-based decisionmaking gives you all the good properties of a decision process for free.

 # Topology

 One of the earliest topics studied in topology is the study of orderings.
-An ordering is a relation, like our $@ \leq $@ relation above.
+An ordering is a relation like our $@ \leq $@ relation above.
 There are a variety of types of relations, each satisfying more stringent assumptions.

 A preorder is simply a relation which satisfies reflexivity (namely $@ x \leq x $@) and consistency (aka transitivity).
 A partial order adds the requirement of antisymmetry - if $@ x \leq y $@ and $@ y \leq x $@ then $@ x = y $@.
 A [total order](http://en.wikipedia.org/wiki/Total_order) is a partial order together with the decisiveness property.